Medtronic to buy Covidien for $42.9 billion, rebase in Ireland

-While the deal will allow Medtronic to reduce its overall global tax burden, the Minneapolis-based company said it was driven by a complementary strategy with Covidien on medical technology rather than tax considerations
+The deal will allow Medtronic to reduce its overall global tax burden.
+The Minneapolis-based company said the move was not driven by tax considerations, pointing instead to medical technology synergies with Covidien.

-"The real purpose of this, in the end, is strategic, both in the intermediate term and the long term," Medtronic Chief Executive Omar Ishrak said in an interview after the deal was announced.
-"It is good for the U.S. in that we will make more investment in U.S. technologies, which previously we could not."

-Medtronic's corporate tax rate, now at around 18 percent, won't change much, Ishrak said.

-The merger of Medtronic, the world's largest stand-alone medical device maker, and Covidien, a maker of devices used in a range of surgical procedures, will create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co (JNJ.N).
+The merger of Medtronic, the world's largest stand-alone medical device maker, and Covidien, a maker of devices used in surgery, will create a close competitor to the medical device business of Johnson & Johnson Co.

-It broadens Medtronic's scope beyond its array of heart devices, spinal implants, insulin pumps and other products into areas such as weight-loss surgery and laparoscopic procedures.
-The expansion should allow it to better compete for business from hospitals, particularly in the United States where healthcare reform efforts and shrinking government reimbursement for medical procedures has kept pressure on device pricing.

-The disparate businesses means there should not be significant antitrust concerns, industry analysts said.

-"Beyond the financial rationale, the company expands dramatically, and it puts them in a whole bunch of areas they never were in before.
-It makes sense," said Jefferies analyst Raj Denhoy.

-Denhoy estimated the deal would shave 2 to 3 percentage points off the company's corporate tax rate, pointing to Covidien's rate of 16 percent.

 The deal values each Covidien share at $93.22, paid for by $35.19 in cash and 0.956 Medtronic shares.
-The transaction represents a 29 percent premium to Covidien's closing stock price on Friday, Medtronic said.
+This share consideration represents a 29 percent premium to Covidien's closing stock price on Friday, Medtronic said.

 INVERSION APPEAL